-An interview with David Burnie, Founder & Principal, The Burnie Group
+An interview with David Burnie, Founder & Principal of The Burnie Group

 Winning the PROFIT 500 award has been a great milestone for The Burnie Group.
 Started 6 years ago in a coffee shop on Queen Street West, David Burnie and his group have come a long way in a very short time.
 Today the company occupies an entire floor right in the core of Toronto’s financial district on Bay Street.